Psychotic Waltz, USA

 Passenger 4 (2004) w/Dweller at the Threshold

 Probably the least inventive of the FSP albums.
 Not only is it influenced by Rubycon, it's almost a cover version of the album.
-Which doesn't make it a bad effot.
+Which doesn't make it a bad effort.
 But given how many albums I already own in the style, including by Tangerine Dream themselves, this album comes off as "too much of the same thing.".
 Gotta go, Joe.

 Atmospheric Conditions (2002)